thydzik's arcade stick

 CAD DWG (drawing) file - accurate 1:1 drawing of the x-arcade stick

-PART II (2004)
+PART II (year 2004)

 I've finally decided to upgrade from the hacked keyboard to an I-PAC ($80 from OzStick).
-After I had bought this and was reading Ultimarc's site, I found out that they had released a simplified usb I-PAC which would have been much more suitable (and cheaper).
+After I had bought this and was reading Ultimarc's site, I found out that they had released a simplified USB I-PAC which would have been much more suitable (and cheaper).

 All the old wiring removed, I tightened and re-orientated all the buttons to make things look neater.

-A 50 pack of lugs ($12) and 8m of wire ($4.70) where bought to do all the wiring.
+A 50 pack of lugs ($12) and 8 metres of wire ($4.70) were bought to do all the wiring.

 I didn't want to go through all the complicatedness of drilling holes for the two keyboard connectors, so I used the same trick as previous of tying a knot in the cable.
 Though I needed to splice the cable to first thread it through the hole.

-Finally I decided to add a back to it, sprayed black so when seen from the side it wasn't noticeable.
+Finally, I decided to add a back to it, sprayed black so when seen from the side it wasn't noticeable.

 Final shots